Winter Freeze Shelter

 Homelessness—Youth Services System is acutely aware of those affected.
 Some are youth whom we serve through Samaritan House or Helinski Shelter or our Transitional Living Program.
 In keeping with the belief of Ron Mulholland, our founder, that we have an expectation to care for the “least” among us, we seek to serve this community.

 YSS participates in the Greater Wheeling Coalition for the Homeless Continuum of Care and works with those in the community concerned about our neighbors who are homeless.
 Since 2009, YSS has opened the fourth floor of our Central Office at 87 15th Street to serve as a Winter Freeze Shelter for the homeless unable to be admitted in traditional homeless shelters.
-For our 12th season in 2020-21, because of COVID-19, we are partnering with the City of Wheeling to operate the shelter our of the former Hillcrest space at the former Ohio Valley Medical Center, 2000 Eoff St., Wheeling.
+For the second year in a row, because of COVID-19, we are partnering with the City of Wheeling to operate the shelter our of the former Hillcrest space at the former Ohio Valley Medical Center, 2000 Eoff St., Wheeling.

 - Warm, safe shelter for our guests from 9 pm to 7 am each night from December 15—March 15;